-All health profession training programs require you to gain some knowledge of the profession to which you aspire before applying.
-In the case of medical school, there is no particular time commitment that you must make, though we recommend volunteering or working in a clinical setting at least once per week over a couple of semesters or summers.
+All health profession training programs require you to gain some knowledge of the profession you aspire to join before applying.
+In the case of medical school, there is no particular time commitment that you must make, though we recommend volunteering or working in a clinical setting at least once per week over the span of a year or more (including regular semesers and summers).
 Students interested in veterinary school will need extensive experience working with animals.
-Dental applicants must demonstrate that they have spent a significant number of hours working or volunteering in a clinical setting (some schools will require a minimum number of hours).
+Dental applicants must demonstrate that they have spent a significant number of hours working or volunteering in a clinical setting (some schools require a minimum number of hours).
 Other professions have similar requirements.
 The more involved you are with clinical activities, the stronger your application will be, and you will be better prepared for your chosen profession.

 Although research is not strictly required by the great majority of medical and other health professions schools, most applicants have one or more experiences that expose them to the practice of scholarly inquiry before they apply for admission.
 Think of this as an important part of your academic and career exploration.
 Medical schools will not prefer any particular type of research, so look for opportunities that match your interests.